asenchi/website/content/posts/consulting.md

 I realized two things:

-* My life outside of work has been incredibly busy and required more attention than I was willing to recognize.
+* My life outside of work has been incredibly busy and required more attention than I was willing to acknowledge.
 * My experience in the tech industry has been comprised of bleeding edge tech startups that represent a small portion of the practices around infrastructure and incident management.